 On Nov.
-5, 1872, Benjamin Briggs of Wareham, Mass. piloted the brigantine Mary Celeste to sea loaded with cargo for Genoa.
+5, 1872, Benjamin Briggs of Wareham, Mass., piloted the brigantine Mary Celeste to sea loaded with cargo for Genoa.
 It was the last time anyone saw Briggs or any of his crew alive.
-The mystery of the Mary Celeste would be solved many times.
+Over the decades, many people would solve the mystery of the Mary Celeste.
 Just never correctly.

 By 1872 the Mary Celeste was 12 years old.
-Since her keel was first laid in 1860 her owners had modified her several times, lengthening her, adding a deck to expand her capacity and building a cabin on her man deck.
+Since builders first laid her keel in 1860 her owners had modified her several times, lengthening her, adding a deck to expand her capacity and building a cabin on her man deck.

 While probably not the prettiest vessel ever to sail, she was seaworthy.
 Benjamin Briggs came from a seagoing family and had earned the rank of captain after more than 10 years sailing.
 Married with two children, he and his brother Oliver had contemplated giving up the sea and starting a hardware business in New Bedford.
 Instead, Benjamin poured his savings into a two-fifths share of the Mary Celeste.

 By November, the ship had taken on a cargo of denatured alcohol, which is undrinkable but commonly used for fuel and other industrial purposes.

 Captain Briggs, then 37, handpicked his crew of seven and made space on the ship for his wife and daughter.
 Briggs was well-respected as a seaman, and as a man in general.
 He was Christian, not fond of drinking and fair and even tempered.
 When he sailed the Mary Celeste out of New York Harbor in 1872, it was the last time anyone would see him, or anyone else on the vessel, alive.

 The Mary Celeste at Sea